tailorfastGmbH/herasaf-xacml-core/README.md

 * A simple PolicyRepository that holds the currently deployed Evaluatables in the memory for evaluation.
 * Possibility of loading local references.
 * Various extension Points for adding new functions, combining algorithms, data types.
-* Marshalling capabilities (JAXB) from and to various formats (File, Streams, ...) of Evaluatables, Requests and Responses.
+* Marshalling capabilities (JAXB) from and to various formats (File, Streams, ...) of Policies, PolicySets, Requests and Responses.
 * Various configuration possibilities through the SimplePDPFactory.

 ## Developer's Resources ##